DeeMcCart/CI_PP3_RepairsTracker/README.md

 ### F15 Update repair from status 'notified' (50) to 'collected' (60) (FUTURE)
 To address user stories RU07 (update status from customer notified -> customer collected) and OT05 (reminder for customer to collect) a feature is needed to update the status of selected repairs.
-This has not been included in this RepairsTracker version however it will be needed once the system is to progress to live implementation.
+This feature is not in scope for this Demo RepairsTracker, but will be needed once the system is to progress to live implementation.
 <br>